TusharSaini999/Basic-Problem-in-Java/README.md

 ## 📂 Structure

--Each program is organized into a separate package based on its category.
+- Each program is organized into a separate package based on its category.
--Programs are grouped by type (e.g. BasicArithmetic, NumberOperation, etc.) to maintain clarity and ease of navigation.
+- Programs are grouped by type (e.g. BasicArithmetic, NumberOperation, etc.) to maintain clarity and ease of navigation.
--Within each package, individual files represent specific programs for modularity and better code management.
+- Within each package, individual files represent specific programs for modularity and better code management.

 ## 📌 Contribution